Edge AI Inference in ISCC Networks: Sensing Accuracy Analysis and Precoding Design: Introduction

 Among these works \cite{wang2025ultra,zhuang2023integrated,yang2025mimo}, \textit{Discriminant Gain} (DG) is utilized to quantify class discernibility.
-However, for analytical tractability, existing studies \cite{wang2025ultra,zhuang2023integrated,yang2025mimo} analyzes DG based on conventional communication-centric \textit{Zero-Forcing} (ZF) and \textit{Maximum-Ratio Transmission} (MRT) precoding.
+However, for analytical tractability, existing studies \cite{wang2025ultra,zhuang2023integrated,yang2025mimo} analyzed DG based on conventional communication-centric \textit{Zero-Forcing} (ZF) and \textit{Maximum-Ratio Transmission} (MRT).
 Intuitively, the precoder is pivotal in shaping the feature space.
-By strictly adhering to the ZF and MRT principles, the \textit{degrees of freedom} (DoF) for signal enhancement are constrained, potentially degrading the DG and inference accuracy in ISCC networks.
+By strictly adhering to the ZF and MRT principles, the \textit{degrees of freedom} (DoF) for signal enhancement are constrained, potentially degrading the DG and inference accuracy.
 Driven by this, it is imperative to re-examine the coupling between precoding coefficients and inference performance.
-In this letter, we focus on the following questions: \textit{Can we characterize the explicit relationship between precoding coefficients and DG in multi-sensor ISCC?
+In this letter, we consider a multi-sensor AirComp-empowered ISCC system for edge AI inference.
+The focus of this work is on the following questions: \textit{Can we characterize the explicit relationship between precoding coefficients and DG in multi-sensor ISCC?
 To what extent can a tailored precoder design enhance edge AI inference performance compared to conventional approaches?}

 We provide comprehensive answers to both questions, with our main contributions summarized as follows: \textit{First}, we establish an explicit analytical relationship between the precoding coefficients and the DG.
 This clarifies the impact of signal processing on sensing performance and enables a more concise DG-oriented optimization framework. \textit{Second}, leveraging this analysis, we formulate a DG-maximization problem to design the precoder.
 This facilitates an efficient solution without resorting to communication-centric heuristic simplifications, thereby ensuring superior sensing and inference accuracy. \textit{Third}, simulation results on both synthetic and real-world datasets demonstrate the effectiveness of our design, confirming that tailored precoding significantly boosts the inference accuracy in the ISCC networks.